 For medical questions, we encourage you to review our information with your doctor.

-Chemotherapy (chemo) uses anti-cancer drugs that are most commonly given into a vein (IV) or given by mouth.
+Chemotherapy (chemo) for Merkel cell carcinoma uses anti-cancer drugs that are most often given into a vein (IV) or given by mouth.
 These drugs travel through the bloodstream to all parts of the body.
 This makes chemo useful for treating cancers that have spread to other organs.

 When is chemotherapy used for Merkel cell cancer (MCC)?

-Chemo is most likely to be helpful for MCC that has spread to other organs.
+Chemo is most likely to be helpful for Merkel cell cancer that has spread to other parts of the body.
 In the past, chemo was often the main treatment for MCC that had spread.
 But newer immunotherapy drugs tend to work better, so they are now more likely to be the first treatment for advanced cancers.

 Chemo might still be used in some situations to treat advanced MCC, such as:

-- If a person can't get immunotherapy for some reason.
+- If a person can't have immunotherapy for some reason.

 - If the cancer is no longer responding to immunotherapy.